-Bird's efforts are supplemented by those of BT's executive director, Jenn Brown, who previously served as Ohio field director for the 2012 Obama campaign.
-Another key figure in BT's organization is its digital director, Christina Gomez, a former digital strategist for the Democratic National Committee.
+Working alongside Bird were such notables as: (a) BT's executive director, Jenn Brown, who previously served as Ohio field director for the 2012 Obama campaign; and (b) BT's digital director, Christina Gomez, a former digital strategist for the Democratic National Committee.

 As of 2012, Texas had not voted for a Democratic presidential candidate since Jimmy Carter in 1976.
 Nor had it elected a single statewide Democratic official in a decade.